chinhouse/AdventOfCode2023/README.md

-# AdventOfCode2023
+# AoC-2023

-Code solutions to Advent of Code 2023, written in MiniScript
+MiniScript code for the [Advent of Code 2023](https://adventofcode.com/2023) challenges.